-Under the terms of the Stock Bonus Plan, the Company determines after the end of each fiscal year, depending on financial performance and subject to Compensation Committee and Board approval, whether to make a contribution of shares to the plan from its treasury shares, up to an amount equivalent in value to up to 1% of the total base salaries of all participants in the plan.
-For fiscal 2005 the Company contributed 15,954 shares to the plan representing one percent (1.0%) of total base salaries of all plan participants.
+Under the terms of the Stock Bonus Plan, the Company determines after the end of each fiscal year, depending on financial performance and subject to Compensation Committee and Board approval, whether to make a contribution of shares of Common Stock to the plan from its treasury shares, up to an amount equivalent in value to one percent (1%) of the total base salaries of all participants in the plan.
 Each participant vests in 100% of their pro-rata portion (based on salary) of such contribution after five years or upon attaining retirement age if sooner.
 All distributions to plan participants are in the form of shares of Common Stock of the Company, with cash payments for any fractional share amounts.
+The last contribution to the plan was for fiscal 2005 when the Company contributed 15,954 shares, representing one percent (1.0%) of total base salaries of all plan participants.
+Effective for fiscal 2006, in lieu of making any further contributions to the Stock Bonus Plan, the Company has increased the maximum amount of its 401(K) match from two percent (2%) to three percent (3%).